spring-media/ds_cmp_tealium_extension/README.md

 The project is hosted on GitHub.

-Changes in code will trigger the Cerberus tests to check e2e flow
+Code changes pushed to any branch will trigger the Cerberus tests to check e2e flow

+The person responsible for changes should check the Cerberus repo to find out if the e2e tests are working fine after their changes

 Changes will automatically be synced by Tealium.